gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - **BAR:** Low trace-level to bounded, not baseline absorption
 - **FDR:** Low trace-level to bounded, not forced dominance
 - **FRR:** Low trace-level to bounded, not false recovery
+- **SRR:** Low trace-level to bounded, with reusable second-order bounded response operationally credible at the tested recontact level

 ### Regime interpretation
 - **RCS:** High